dpsutton/resize-window/readme.md

 versa.
 Old configurations are dropped due to a chosen reduction in its size or an exceding number of configurations saved.

+Each frame has its own personalized stack.
+Scrolling the stack or one frame will not alter the window configuration of other frames.

 Move forward/backward via `>` and `<` (to avoid pressing a modifier key, you may consider `,` and `.` as possible alternatives).
 Originally I was using `r` and `R` to move in the stack...